microsoft/MIDI/api/MIDI API Ideas.md

 ## Session Management

 Sessions are the entrypoint into the API.
-In addition to this, they provide the required user-facing diagnostic data of which app is has which sessions and endpoints open
+In addition to this, they provide the required user-facing diagnostic data of which apps have which sessions and endpoints open.

 ```cpp
 // MidiSessionSettings is where we can set flags and other session-global
 // settings.
 For example, we may decide to have flags to control the way
 // messages are received (polling, events, etc.)